 Ensure all commitments made during the meeting are adhered to and timeframes are complied with – keep a record of times, dates and any correspondence.

-Contact your RCN regional/country office and update them on your position or further offers/proposals before agreeing further meeting dates and times., You can also call us for advice on 0345 772 6100.
+Contact your RCN regional/country office and update them on your position or further offers/proposals before agreeing further meeting dates and times.

 If you work in the NHS and your employer discusses 'MARS', read the NHS ‘Mutually Agreed Resignation’ (MARS) arrangements as outlined in Agenda for Change (AfC) terms and conditions handbook, section 20, and your local MARS policy.
 It is a big decision to agree to a severance scheme.
 It is important to contact us before making any decisions or responding to your employer.

 Get answers to your contract questions including notice queries and whether your employer can change your contract.